jbush001/NyuziProcessor/tests/cosimulation/README.md

 checking that the program state is accurate.

-_However, the simulator does not currently model the behavior of the store buffer.
+_However, the simulator does not currently model the behavior of the v1 store buffer.
 Since the store buffer affects visibility of writes to other strands, this means the simulator can't accurately handle reads/writes to the same cache lines from multiple threads.
-As such, the random test generator currently reserves a separate write region for each strand.
-This should be addressed in the future._
+As such, the v1 random test generator currently reserves a separate write region for each strand.
+The v2 architecture does not have this constraint._